jessevdk/bugzini/README.md

 # Installation
 bugzini is a self-contained webservice which serves a simple web application in the local browser.
-The only build dependency of bugzini is `go`, so make sure you have it installed first.
+The only build dependency of bugzini is `go`, so make sure you have it installed first (at least version 1.1).
 Then, simply type `make` to make the self-contained `bugzini` application, containing the webservice and all required resources bundled inside.

 # Running
 bugzini uses the XML-RPC API of bugzilla, and is currently only tested with the GNOME